Let’s Get Started: FAQs

 Do you accept insurance?

-I do not accept insurance.
+I am not contracted with insurance.
 While insurance can be a useful tool to access care, I have learned in my previous experiences with insurance and therapy that insurance companies don’t have my clients’ best interests in mind.
-I believe the conversation about the therapeutic process should be solely between the therapist and client in order to protect the integrity and confidentiality of the relationship.
-I can, however, provide a superbill that you can submit to your insurance company for possible reimbursement (rates will vary depending on your plan).
+I believe the conversation about the therapeutic process should be solely between the therapist and client in order to protect the flexibility, integrity and confidentiality of the relationship.
+We are happy to help you access your out of network benefits and provide a superbill for possible reimbursement from your insurance provider - contact us to ask about how we can help!

 What services do you offer?